 If you would like to change the contribution year on an IRA deposit, please contact our Client Success team.

-Keep in mind, if you have an M1 Spend checking account, you will need to manually upload any 1099-INT or 1099-MISC documents that come your way.
+Keep in mind, if you have an M1 Checking Account, you will need to manually upload any 1099-INT or 1099-MISC documents that come your way.